openedx/open-edx-proposals/oeps/oep-0005/decisions/0001-location-of-decentralized-docs.rst

 edx/edx-developer-docs repository: These acts as central repositories for platform wide documentation, so this was heavily considered and still might eventually be the right location for the DD's how-tos .

-In edx-cookiecutters/cookiecutter-django-ida/docs/decentralized_devstack: While the cookiecutter-django-ida will eventually be modified based on DD decisions, this cookiecutter is just one of many places that will be modified.
-Eventually, links should be created from the cookiecutters that point of location of these decisions.
+In edx-cookiecutters/cookiecutter-django-ida/docs/decentralized_devstack: This was rejected because this cookiecutter is just one of many places that will be modified.
+Eventually, links should be created from the cookiecutter that point of location of these decisions.